DataThirstLtd/azure.databricks.cicd.tools/README.md

 ## Jobs

 - Add-DatabricksNotebookJob - Schedule a job based on a Notebook.
-- Add-DatabricksNotebookJob - Schedule a job based on a Python script (stored in DBFS).
+- Add-DatabricksPythonJob - Schedule a job based on a Python script (stored in DBFS).
+- Add-DatabricksJarJob - Schedule a job based on a Jar (stored in DBFS).
+- Add-DatabricksSparkSubmitJob - Schedule a job based on a spark-submit command.
 - Remove-DatabricksJob

-Note: There is currently no support for Jar jobs or Spark Submit in this module - it may come in the future (please express an interest in Issues if you would like this).
-Python jobs do not work in Databricks (see the Jobs UI it is missing as an option).
-Generally in Azure we would recommend using ADF to execute jobs rather using Databricks jobs.

 ## Libraries